XodoDocs/itext-legacy-tmc-techblog/pdfCalligraph whitepaper.md

 through the use of diacritics.
 This is mostly used for students who are learning Arabic, and for texts where phonetic ambiguity must be avoided (e.g. the Qur'an).
 The phonetic diacritics as a group are commonly known as tashkil;
-its most-used members are the harakat (short /a/, /i/, /u/), and the sukun which denotes absence of a vowel.
+its most-used members are the harakat diacritics for short /a/, /i/, and /u/, and the sukun which denotes absence of a vowel.

 In the Unicode standard, the Arabic script is encoded into a number of ranges of code points:
 * The base forms for both Standard Arabic and a number of derived alphabets in Asia are located in U+0600–U+06FF (Arabic).
 * Supplemental characters, mostly for African and European languages, are in U+0750–U+077F (Arabic Supplement) and U+08A0–U+08FF (Arabic Extended-A)
 * Two ranges, U+FB50–U+FDFF (Arabic Pres.
 Forms-A) and U+FE70–U+FEFF (Arabic Pres.
 Forms-B), that define unique Unicode points for all contextual appearances (isolated, initial, medial, final) of Arabic glyphs

+This last range implies that Arabic might not need OpenType features for determining the necessary glyphs.
+That is correct in a sense, and that is also the reason that iText 5 was able to correctly show Arabic.
+However, it is much more error-proof to leverage the OpenType features for optional font divergences, for glyphs that signify formulaic expressions, and for text extraction.

 ## A very brief introduction to the Brahmic scripts